emicklei/gslides/README.md

     gslides export notes <source-presentation-id>

+### list

+Print the list of presentations with ID and Name.

+    gslides list

 ### pdf

-Export a presentation to a PDF formatted file.
+Export a presentation (or any document) to a PDF formatted file.
 This requires activation of the Drive API in the Google [API library page](https://console.developers.google.com/apis/library).

-    gslides export pdf <presentation-id>
+    gslides export pdf -o mydoc.pdf <document-id>

-## copy (Work in progress)
+## append (Work in progress)

-Add slide numbers *index1* and *index2* from the source presentation to the end of target presentation.
+Add slide numbers *1* and *2* from the source presentation to the end of target presentation.
+Use *all* to copy every slide.
 Slides appended will use the layout styling of the target master.

-    gslides append <target-presentation-id> <source-presentation-id> index1,index2
+    gslides append <target-presentation-id> <source-presentation-id> 1,2

 &copy; 2021+, ernestmicklei.com.
 MIT License.
 Contributions welcome.